nopara73/ZeroLink/README.md

 > Bitcoin transaction propagation does not hide the source of a transaction very well, especially against a “supernode” eavesdropper that forms a large number of outgoing connections to reachable nodes on the network.
 From the point of view of a supernode, the peer that relays the transaction *first* is the most likely to be the true source, or at least a close neighbor of the source.
 Various application-level behaviors of Bitcoin Core enable eavesdroppers to infer the peer-to-peer connection topology, which can further help identify the source.

 It gets even harder.
 If a ZeroLink compliant wallet is not a full node and constantly relaying, it is not a full node and only connects to other nodes on the network to broadcast its transactions and that would result in privacy breach for sure.

-Therefore ZeroLink compliant wallets MUST connect to Tor hidden service nodes and broadcast the transactions to them.
+Therefore ZeroLink compliant post-mix wallets SHOULD connect to Tor hidden service nodes and broadcast the transactions to them.
-ZeroLink compliant wallets SHOULD also change Tor circuit between every transaction broadcasts.
+ZeroLink compliant post-mix wallets SHOULD broadcast every transaction on different Tor circuit.

-It might also be a sufficiently private way to push transactions to a public API over Tor.
-This would definitely be easier to implement, but this external dependency cannot be expected to be relied on by all post-mix wallet implementations and all of them should use the same way of broadcasting transactions.
+Broadcasting transactions through a public web API over Tor SHOULD NOT be used.
+All post-mix wallet implementations SHOULD use the same way of broadcasting.
+Altough it is sufficiently private and simpler to implement, this external dependency cannot be imposed to all post-mix wallet implementations.

 Private transaction broadcasting should be an interest of future research.